slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ## On networking

 <!--
+-- x\@unmodernmanbot] * Do not rush to impress anyone; the more effort you show, the more leverage you lose, and the moment people sense you are auditioning for their approval, they instinctively downgrade your value in their perspective.

-- Community of experts (that give you good answers).
++ Community of experts (that give you good answers).
 Critical peers (10 people that make a big difference in your immediate career).
-- Networking types: advocates a, boomerang b, celebrities c, drainers d  | Networking types: shark, dolphin, drowner.
++ Networking types: advocates a, boomerang b, celebrities c, drainers d  | Networking types: shark, dolphin, drowner.
-- Not what should I do next but who should you speak next?
++ Not what should I do next but who should you speak next?
-- What’s the most common question or problem you get asked about?
++ What’s the most common question or problem you get asked about?
 Share the answer.
-- shyness costs a fortune
++ shyness costs a fortune
-- When you first meet someone, introduce yourself as a nobody, watch how they treat you, you will gauge their true character, you will understand how they treat others. everyone has an invisible sign hanging from their neck saying, «Make me feel important».
++ When you first meet someone, introduce yourself as a nobody, watch how they treat you, you will gauge their true character, you will understand how they treat others. everyone has an invisible sign hanging from their neck saying, «Make me feel important».
 Never forget this message when working with people.
-- You don’t meet people by accident.
++ You don’t meet people by accident.
 There’s always a reason.
 A lesson or a blessing.
 -->

 > *"The enemy of excellence is isolation."